bentoml/OpenLLM/README.md

 OpenLLM seamlessly integrates with HuggingFace Agents.

 > **Warning** The HuggingFace Agent is still at experimental stage.
 It is
-> recommended to install transformers from git source
+> recommended to OpenLLM with `pip install 'openllm[nightly]'` to get the latest
+> API update for HuggingFace agent.

 ```python
 import transformers